-Cloudflare launches temporary accounts for AI agents
+Cloudflare kills the API key: temporary accounts for AI agents go live

 Cloudflare's new ephemeral credentials reduce attack surface for autonomous agents, with direct implications for crypto agent economies and secure DeFi bots.

-Cloudflare has introduced a feature for temporary accounts designed for AI agents [^claim_93].
+In the year of our algorithm, Cloudflare has introduced a feature for temporary accounts designed for AI agents [^claim_93].
 The announcement, published on Cloudflare’s official blog at blog.cloudflare.com/temporary-accounts/ [^claim_94], addresses a growing need in autonomous agent infrastructure: short-lived, disposable credentials that expire after a single use or a defined time window.
 The blog post was categorized on Hacker News, indicating community interest in the intersection of AI agents and infrastructure [^claim_95].

 Temporary accounts replace long-lived API keys with ephemeral tokens that an agent requests, uses, and discards.
 For crypto-native agents — such as MEV searchers, liquidation bots, or cross-chain relayers — this eliminates the credential sprawl and key management overhead that plagues automated systems.
 A compromised agent leaks only a short-lived token rather than a master API key, reducing the honeypot risk for value-moving bots.